May 18, 2025

 I could sing of Your love forever, I could sing of Your love forever

 Go in peace.
-Share the passion of the Spirit!
+In Christ you are made new!
 Thanks be to God!
+Alleluia!
+Alleluia!

 Thank you to those who helped with worship today: